CheeGY/cheegy.github.io/_posts/2020-12-31-PyTorchColab.md

 ---

 ## Results and Conclusion
-In this example, we obtained training and validation errors of $9.74\%$ and $7.43\%$, which is typical of the performance of a 1-layer NN model for the MNIST database.
+In this simple example, we achieved training and validation errors of $9.74\%$ and $7.43\%$, which is typical of the performance of a 1-layer NN model for the MNIST database.
 There exists more sophisticated models such as convolutional neural networks that can achieve errors of less than $1\%$.
 Apart from recognizing handwritten digits, ML has also been deployed in several applications in computer vision and natural language processing.